 Market risk limits are set top down with overall Group level limits agreed between the firm and parent.
-DCME's own market risk appetite is set by the Board in conjunction with BRC and RALCO to define a set of DCME Regional Market Risk limits.
+DCME's market risk appetite is set by the Board in conjunction with the firm's Board Risk Committee and the Risk & Asset Liability Committee (RALCO) to define a set of DCME Regional Market Risk limits.
 These limits are then allocated among the individual divisions together with a set of locally managed business specific limits.